A Working Musician’s Manifesto for the Age of AI

 Every musician who survived past transitions learned the new technology, even if they didn’t love it.

-Identity, taste, emotion, culture, and live performance are not easily replaced.
+Identity, creative decision, emotion, the music culture, and live performance are not easily replaced.

-The artists who thrive are the ones with a direct connection to listeners.
+The artists who thrive during these transitions are the ones with direct connections to their audience.

 File sharing proved this.

-When recordings became easy to copy, the artists with real communities survived and often grew stronger. - Use AI to multiply your output, not replace your voice.
+When recordings became easy to copy and share worldwide, the artists with real communities survived and often grew stronger.

-Let it help you write, experiment, and produce faster.
+Let it help you perform complex tasks, experiment with sound, create quick demos of ideas and produce music faster.

-But the final artistic decisions should still come from you.
+The final artistic decisions should always still come from you.
+Spend some time with it.
+You may surprise yourself.

-There will be fewer opportunities for generic, low-budget, interchangeable music work.
+There will be fewer opportunities for generic, interchangeable music work.

 But there will always be room for artists who are: